iamAnas-zzx/grep-python/README.md

 # Custom Regex Engine

 ## Overview
-This project implements a lightweight custom regex engine in Python that supports basic pattern matching without using Python's built-in `re` module.
+This project implements a lightweight custom grep-like utility with its own regex engine in Python that supports basic pattern matching without using built-in `re` module.
 The matcher works recursively to process input strings against a defined pattern.

 ## Features
 The engine currently supports: